Queer as Folk season 1: cast, trailer and everything we know about the reboot

 Queer as Folk season 1 cast

-In some exciting news for those anticipating the Queer as Folk reboot, Peacock announced that Sex and the City star Kim Cattrall has joined the cast.
-Those disappointed Cattrall didn’t reprise her role as Samantha in And Just Like That, may find solace in her upcoming role as what Peacock describes as a "martini-soaked, high society southern debutant with trailer park roots."
+In some exciting news for those anticipating the Queer as Folk reboot, Peacock announced that Sex and the City star Kim Cattrall is featured in the new series.
+Those disappointed Cattrall didn’t reprise her role as Samantha in And Just Like That may find solace in her role as what Peacock describes as a "martini-soaked, high society southern debutant with trailer park roots."

-Cattrall is a great addition to the cast that already consisted of series regulars Devin Way (Grey’s Anatomy), Fin Argus (The Gifted), Jesse James Keitel (Big Sky), Candace Grace (Acts of Crime), Johnny Sibilly (Hacks) and Ryan O’Connell (Will & Grace).
+Cattrall is a great addition to a cast that already consists of series regulars Devin Way (Grey’s Anatomy), Fin Argus (The Gifted), Jesse James Keitel (Big Sky), Candace Grace (Acts of Crime), Johnny Sibilly (Hacks) and Ryan O’Connell (Will & Grace).

 Additionally, we’d be remiss not to mention that Juliette Lewis (Yellowjackets), Ed Begley Jr. (Young Sheldon) and Olli Haaskivi (Winning Time: The Rise of the Lakers Dynasty) are also a part of the project.